-1 Introduction
+1 INTRODUCTION

-Flash arrays are popular storage choices in data centers and they must address users' craving for low and predictable latencies [1-3].
-Thus, many recent SSD products are released and evaluated not just on the average speed but the percentile latencies as well [4-7].
+Flash arrays are popular storage choices in data centers and they must address users' craving for low and predictable latencies [2-4].
+Thus, many recent SSD products are released and evaluated not just on the average speed but the percentile latencies as well [5-8].
 These all paint the reality that customers would like SSDs with deterministic latencies.

-Deterministic latency, however, is hard to achieve because SSD performance is inherently non-deterministic due to the internal management activities such as the garbage collection (GC) process, wear leveling, and internal buffer flush [8-10].
+Deterministic latency, however, is hard to achieve because SSD performance is inherently non-deterministic due to the internal management activities such as the garbage collection (GC) process, wear leveling, and internal buffer flush [9-11].
 These activities will inevitably trigger many background I/Os and disturb user requests.
 Notably, GC is a necessary path to overcome NAND Flash's inability for in-place overwrites.
 It involves time-consuming data movement to reclaim space and contend with user requests, thereby causing severe latency hiccups.
 As an illustration, the figure on the right shows the giant latency gap between the "Base" (with GC) and the "Ideal" (no GC) cases.
-Modern SSDs often resort to large over-provisioning space (e.g., up to 50% of the SSD's raw NAND capacity) [11] to provide legroom for more efficienct background task processing, however, our profiling experiments on recent enterprise SSDs showed that GCs can still cause up to 60× latency increase (details omitted).
-This is unfortunately still an ongoing problem faced by the storage industry [12-14].
+Modern SSDs often resort to large overprovisioning space (e.g., up to 50% of the SSD's raw NAND capacity) [12] to provide legroom for more efficienct background task processing, however, our profiling experiments on recent enterprise SSDs showed that GCs can still cause up to $60 \times$ latency increase (details omitted).
+This is unfortunately still an ongoing problem faced by the storage industry [13-15].

-To tame the SSD performance challenges, there have been many efforts to evolve the device interfaces [15-17].
-The Storage Interface Technical Committee has standardized many extensions over the last decade: from UNMAP/TRIM (2011) [15], ATOMIC_WRITE (2013) [16], STREAM (2017) [17], to a recent one, the NVMe I/O Determinism (IOD) interface (2019) [18].
+To tame the SSD performance challenges, there have been many efforts to evolve the device interfaces [16-18].
+The Storage Interface Technical Committee has standardized many extensions over the last decade: from UNMAP/TRIM (2011) [16], ATOMIC_WRITE (2013) [17], STREAM (2017) [18], to a recent one, the NVMe I/O Determinism (IOD) interface (2019) [19].
 One IOD feature is the predictable latency mode (PLM) interface, which suggests SSDs work in two alternating modes across time: the deterministic (predictable) and non-deterministic ("busy" for short).
 IOD-PLM tries to deliver the best I/O latency during the predictable mode and only schedules background activities in the busy mode.
-The specification does not provide the exact definition of "deterministic window," but a common understanding suggests that in a deterministic window, the device should not perform internal activities that would cause unpredictable latencies to user I/Os. (i.e., background operations should only be done in the busy window).
+For example, a simple use case [14, 15] is to redirect I/Os from a "busy" SSD to NVRAM.
+The specification does not provide the exact definition of "deterministic window," but a common understanding suggests that in a deterministic window, the device should not perform internal activities that would cause unpredictable latencies to user I/Os (i.e., background operations should only be done in the busy window).
 IOD-PLM is a major leap towards a more open host-SSD collaboration in attacking the latency consistency challenge.
+Major storage companies and cloud providers are considering the use of IOD [14, 15].
 However, it is still considered a "young" interface.
 Challenges remain on how the host OS and SSDs should be co-designed around this interface.